 So, you probably can’t get fired simply for getting a divorce.
 Even if it gets nasty, so long as it doesn’t drag down your work.
 If there’s a specific clause in your contract, perhaps you can, but that is a unique, unusual situation.

 That said, an ugly divorce can still have an impact on your work life in a number of ways.
 You may not get fired outright, but if you’re not careful and things get out of control, it may negatively impact your employment.

 - If Your Work Suffers: Divorce is an emotional, trying time.
 In many cases, it may be the most difficult, draining experience of your life.
 Different people respond to this stress in different ways — some drink too much, others break down, while still more power through.
 If a heated, ugly divorce takes a toll on you, and your performance on the job takes a hit, that won’t reflect well.

-Be Careful What You Say On Social Media: As we said earlier, we’ve seen people be fired for what they say on Facebook, Twitter, and other platforms.
+- Be Careful What You Say On Social Media: As we said earlier, we’ve seen people be fired for what they say on Facebook, Twitter, and other platforms.
 If things get heated and nasty in the public realm, your employer may worry it casts a negative shadow on the company.
-Be careful of what you post.

 What This Decision Means